Support

 How to Get There

-Tokyo is Asia's largest transportation hub, and the most convenient way to get here is by air.
-Information about various route options and logistics can be found on the page describing how to get to Tokyo.
-The city is served by two massive aviation hubs, each convenient for travelers in its own way.
+Tokyo is Asia's largest transport hub, and the most convenient way to get here is by air.
+Information on various route options and logistics can be found on the page describing how to get to Tokyo.
+The city is served by two giant aviation hubs, each convenient for travelers in its own way.

 AirportPassenger trafficDistance

-For those already traveling within the country, the Shinkansen high-speed trains are the ideal option.
+For those already traveling within the country, the high-speed "Shinkansen" trains are an ideal option.
 They arrive at the central Tokyo Station, connecting the capital with Osaka, Kyoto, and other regions.
-The railway service is known for its phenomenal punctuality and comfort, turning the trip into a pleasure of its own.
+The railway service is known for its phenomenal punctuality and comfort, making the trip a pleasure in itself.

 Main Attractions